silnrsi/ftml-sile/README.md

 In this case *-e* is used to execute Lua code to initialize the list of fonts.
 Because there is no "." in the names, they are assumed to be installed fonts.

+NB: When running this sample, you may get a message such as "!
+Error loading language vi: no support for this language".
+SILE is warning you that it doesn't have language support information (such as hyphenation rules) for Vietnamese (which is used in this example).
+The PDF output is created correctly and shows the way that multiple diacritics are displayed in Vietnamese text.

 sile -e "SILE.scratch.ftmlfontlist={'Scheherazade-Regular.ttf'}" -I ftml ScheherazadeSample.xml